 Want to know where to stay, eat, and play in Chattanooga?
 Check out this post for your perfect weekend in Chattanooga!

-The best time to go on a southeast USA road trip
+When is the best time to go on a Southeast USA road trip

-Have you ever done a big road trip like this?
+Have you ever done a big Southeast USA road trip like this?
 Let me know in the comments!

-Not sure what to pack up the car with on your 2 week road trip?
-Check out my ultimate road trip packing list!
+Not sure what to pack up the car with on your 2-week road trip?
+Check out my ultimate road trip packing list and road trip Amazon suggestions!
 And be sure to check out my Insta @guidedbydestiny for more road trip adventures and Florida content!